About our Grand Alps and Route Napoleon Motorcycle Tour 2019

 Grenoble – Saint Diziea (320miles, 8hrs)

 Today we start to head towards home, leaving Grenoble we head into Parc National Regional de Chartreuse tracing the banks of the Isere, up to Geneva and through the fantastic forest of the Haut-Jura National Parc.
-Up past Dijon and into the Champagne Region for our evening stop.
+Continuing up past Dijon and into the Champagne Region we reach our evening stop.

 Day 8 –